 Dragging himself out of bed before the night shift, he’d visited three cafes and two enormous garbage bins outside the supermarket.
 Stephen had scooped out the leftovers with gloved hands, isolated the slices of dry bread, the rock-hard rolls and buns.
 He’d dug through until he found the half-eaten loaves and shaken out the fillings of the sandwiches.
 The basket hamper was filled to the brim with dead bread.

 “Yep,” he answered, gazing across the expanse of grey water.
 “This is traditional, son.”
 One day a year, he had to do this.
-Some folks hated squirrels, others, foxes or moles.
-Stephen’s particular foe walked on webbed feet and talked incessantly.
+For some folks it was squirrels, others, foxes or moles.
+Stephen’s walked on webbed feet and talked incessantly.

 “And we feed the ducks.”
 Danny swung the scarf around his neck.

 “No duck should starve on a winter’s day,” he said.
 “Now, put your gloves on.”

 He slipped on his and stretched his fingers to the tips, rather like a surgeon.
 He considered it an operation, but more like a military one.
 Checking over his shoulder, Stephen bent and uncovered the rounds of ammunition.
 Dozens of balls of bread scrunched into pellets.

 “Do not pick at them or eat them,” he reminded Danny.